Biologics Pharma Innovation Programme Singapore (BioPIPS)

 Combined Consortium Logos BioPIPS

-A consortium agreement was inked on 15 March 2024 between the Agency for Science, Technology and Research (A*STAR), National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU Singapore), Singapore Institute of Technology (SIT) and 3 major pharmaceutical MNCs, i.e. BioNTech Pharmaceuticals Asia Pacific Pte Ltd, GlaxoSmithKline Biologicals and Sanofi Manufacturing Pte Ltd. They are also the founding Core Members of BioPIPS.
+A consortium agreement was inked on 15 March 2024 between the Agency for Science, Technology and Research (A*STAR), National University of Singapore (NUS), Nanyang Technological University, Singapore (NTU Singapore), Singapore Institute of Technology (SIT) and 3 major pharmaceutical MNCs, i.e. BioNTech Pharmaceuticals Asia Pacific Pte Ltd, GlaxoSmithKline Biologicals and Sanofi-Aventis Singapore Pte Ltd. They are also the founding Core Members of BioPIPS.
+The Singapore University of Technology and Design (SUTD) has also joined the consortium as its latest research performer.

 Note: Companies are listed in alphabetical order.